-Section 69.
-EQUIPMENT: The City of Monterey is hereby empowered to supply all officers and employees thereof with the tools, equipment, books, records, and other personal property, necessary to properly discharge the duties of their respective offices and employments, and it shall be discretionary with the Council or City Manager to acquire or purchase the same for any office or employment to which they have, respectively, the appointing power.
+Section 69.EQUIPMENT: The City of Monterey is hereby empowered to supply all officers and employees thereof with the tools, equipment, books, records, and other personal property, necessary to properly discharge the duties of their respective offices and employments, and it shall be discretionary with the Council or City Manager to acquire or purchase the same for any office or employment to which they have, respectively, the appointing power.

 Section 70.
-RESIGNATIONS: No candidate for any city office or employment shall be required to tender his resignation in writing, or otherwise, to any other person at, of prior to, his appointment and qualification, and no resignation in writing, or otherwise, shall be valid or binding unless filed, within three days from and after the execution thereof, in the office of the City Clerk.
+RESIGNATIONS: No candidate for any city office or employment shall be required to tender his resignation in writing, or otherwise, to any person at or prior to, his appointment and qualification, and no resignation in writing, or otherwise, shall be valid or binding unless filed, within three days from and after the execution thereof, in the office of the City Clerk.

 Section 71.
-PAYMENT OF SALARIES: The salaries of all officers and employees of the city, except those appointed by the Board of Library Trustees, shall be paid out of the general fund until such time as the Council shall create a salary fund therefrom, in which event such salaries shall be paid from the salary fund.
-The salaries and compensation of all officers and employees appointed by the Board of Library Trustees shall be paid out of the moneys received by the city from the special levy for the maintenance and support of free public libraries and reading rooms.
+PAYMENT OF SALARIES: The salaries of all officers and employees of the City shall be paid out of the general fund until such time as the Council shall create a salary fund therefrom, in which event such salaries shall be paid from the salary fund.